The Thornforged Chronicles

 Child trafficking

-Mentions of past sexual assault of a minor (closed door)
+References to past sexual abuse of a minor (closed-door)

 -